Jack-Brennan/rh-ty-blog.github.io/docs/_posts/2025-02-11-Jack_Brennan.markdown

 Jack is back
 we started today with a stand up and writing a bit of our blog ,after,  had a short 10 minute break to talk At 10:30 we did an activity were we needed to build a rollercoaster with tape, cups and straws.
-We started by constructing wgat i called the coat hanger which looked vaguely like a coat hanger standing on four legs, we then started to make the actual coaster. we used a small box which the straws came ina pice of paper, about 6 paper cups ands two straws with alot of tape we put 2 of the paper cups in the box to siphon a ball through it and had the start be the piece of paper pointed upwards, that was the entrance and then we angled the box up with two straws and lastly we put 4 cups at the end curved into a kinda half loop. after that we had a short break and now we're writing this (we are writing the blog)
+We started by constructing wgat i called the coat hanger which looked vaguely like a coat hanger standing on four legs, we then started to make the actual coaster. we used a small box which the straws came ina pice of paper, about 6 paper cups ands two straws with alot of tape we put 2 of the paper cups in the box to siphon a ball through it and had the start be the piece of paper pointed upwards, that was the entrance and then we angled the box up with two straws and lastly we put 4 cups at the end curved into a kinda half loop.

+after that we had a short break and now we're writing this (the blog)

+later after lunch we had an activty where we needed to use tape and 20 pieces of pasta to build as high as we can and put a marshmellow on top to test if it falls.
+Our first "building" was 2 cubes with a cone on top but it failed and kept falling over, though our second tower stayed high the other team still won with a 1 cm difference

 ---